Imagine-AI-Group/imagine-vision-plus-docs/docs/_home.md

   - [Image Segmentation](ImageSegmentation.md)
   - [Morphological](Morphological.md)

-Imagine Vision+ is still under development, any feedback would be appreciated.
+Imagine Vision+ is still in beta version, any feedback would be appreciated.
 Have something to say?
 Send your feedback [here](https://imaginevisionplus.com/feedback)